Mexico suspends 5 officials over soccer match brawl

 All matches in Mexico’s top division were cancelled Sunday and the league may impose bans on rowdy fans from attending away matches.

-Showing just how bad the blood was between Queretaro fans and visitors from Guadalajara, in Jalisco state, Murguía announced that seven men injured in the brawl — presumably visiting Atlas fans — would be given a police escort to the state line when they are released from hospital, to protect them.
+Showing just how bad the blood was between Queretaro fans and visitors from Guadalajara, in Jalisco state, Murguía announced that some of the men injured in the brawl — presumably visiting Atlas fans — would be given a police escort to the state line when they are released from hospital, to protect them.

-“We regret and condemn these events, which run contrary to the spirit of our soccer,” the Mexican Soccer Federation said in a statement.
-The suspension affected three matches scheduled for Sunday.

 The Saturday match was suspended in the 62nd minute after multiple fights broke out in the stands.
 Security personnel opened the gates to the field so that fans, including women and children, could escape the stands.